 In a H.K. book titled A Tribute to Action Choreographers (2006), Ping naturally went into more detail about this (versus what he says to Western media):

 “It was a world of difference than working in Hong Kong.
 Here, we design the movements on the spot, and would shoot 20 – 30 shots in 10 hours.
 That is considered slow.
 In Hollywood, even with the designs ready before shooting, we’d only do a maximum of 7 to 8 shots in 12 hours.
 It was less than perfect but better than what we have in general.
 But when it comes to the use of wires, they lag far behind us.
 There was a scene where two actors on wires were supposed to dash towards each other and embrace in the air.
 They worked on it for several days, then tried it out on the set for another several days.
 They just couldn’t get it done, so they rang me – Woo-Ping, could you come and take a look?
 My assistants and I fixed it in three hours.
 The shooting took two hours.
 Everyone applauded.
 They have very little comprehension in the use of wires.
 They can handle simple applications and flying alright, but when it comes to more complicated moves (such as two people embracing in the air), they’re all thumbs.
 We have a much better mind for this.
 After that scene, the director approached me for most of the scenes involving wires.
 He even spoke Cantonese, saying – Thank you, thank you – all the time.”

 “He’s a wonderful director; he’s made a lot of movies himself and he brings that kind of expertise to it too.”

 Corey is Hong Kong’s best fight choreographer when it comes to working with women.
 It’s very telling that his best fight scenes are those involving them.
 I wonder what he would have to say about Trinity being more of a pawn than a queen.
-He did have something to say about in 2002 about working in Hollywood:
+For a 2002 issue of Asian Cult Cinema, he did have something to say about working in Hollywood: